 - Make sure you choose a relevant category/categories for your business

-- Provide an accurate business address and phone number and make sure they are exactly the same as the details listed on your website
+- Make sure your business address and phone number appear like they do on your website

 - Add your business opening times